anon-blue/anon.blue/README.txt

                      coucou pas de singe     et maintenant là !usan=)       no p leeeeaaaaaaaase,       goodbye world
                Eat a monkey and see the balloun....
-Yes, a singe in a strange wa y of life        Why r the future u is so  dont like this song.    oh i like to dance wityou
+Yes, a singe in a strange wa y of life        Why r the future u is so close like this song.    oh i like to dance wityou
                      Yes, I love this song too     Yes, you just had a dance wit h me.
 You see,    ories rise-reise trip down under this blue bridge...
                                        hjjjjks1s1     Astro to try?
-                             f6 f7 aussi, tous les f sont bienvenus dans ce mond e de ouuuuuf ouc c vrai ok sautons avec un domi fa sol la silicomecone come on c ccccccccccccccccccccccccccczcdszzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzz
+                             f6 f7 aussi, tous les f sont bienvenus dans ce moch e de ouuuuuf ouc c vrai ok sautons avec un domi fa sol la silicomecone come on c ccccccccccccccccccccccccccczcdszzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzz
        ASTROETRY FOR LIFE zzzzzzz "the biggest lie" dsssssssssss©©©©©©©©©©©©©©©©